 Windsurfing is both easy and difficult to learn.
 Easy because if you are given proper instruction and are using the right gear, then you can catch on the basics pretty quickly.
 However, mastering the sport can be a whole other difficult matter completely.

-Windsurfing is the combination of the fundamentals of other watersports like sailing and surfing, which means that learning the sport can be pretty difficult.
+Windsurfing is the combination of the fundamentals of other watersports like surfing and sailing, which means that learning the sport can be pretty difficult.
 While it is not a requirement that you know how to either sail or surf, being acquainted with the proper way to do both would be a huge advantage, especially if you want to get serious about the sport.

 Like all physical sports, expect windsurfing to have a learning curve.
 It’s not something that you will learn with just an hour of lessons, and you have to be okay with that.
 What you need to do to keep learning is, of course, to keep practicing.